 By Loretta from Theodore, AL

 After trying various methods for storing the large canister of coffee (more thrifty), I settled on freezing it.
 I noticed the aroma from the un-brewed coffee deteriorated with all the other methods.
-This way, one doesn't get that sharp smell when opening the container.
-No need to thaw; just measure, brew, and enjoy!

 Fresh grounds make a better cup.
 Coffee lovers have their own ideas about the best way to keep their coffee fresh.
 This is a guide about keeping coffee fresh.